PatrickMall/Project-2---Chuck-Norris-Joke-Generator-in-React/README.md

 - A particular joke can be picked from a category of jokes and then the 'make me laugh' button pulls from this category
 - Jokes can be saved to favourites and viewed on the favourites page
 - favourited jokes can be flagged to highlight them
-- favourited jokes can have select emojis added to them to emphisize them
+- favourited jokes can have select emojis added to them to emphasize them
 - jokes can be deleted individually from the favourites or a user can delete all at once with a button.
 - app has conditional styling to help with UI on flagging.

-## Techonologies and Languages Used
+## Technologies and Languages Used

 - Javascript
-- React
+- React.js
 - CSS
 - Adobe Photoshop
 - Adobe Illustrator